The Legendary Starfy

 is a video game series developed by Tose and published by Nintendo.
-The series is the only franchise for which Tose owns the copyright, which they share with Nintendo; as a result, Tose, which normally does not put their company name on their games, does so in the Starfy series.
-The series began in 2002 with Densetsu no Stafy for the Game Boy Advance, and four sequels were released.
+The series began in 2002 with Densetsu no Starfy for the Game Boy Advance, and four sequels were released.
 For its first seven years, Starfy games were not released outside Japan.
 The fifth and latest game in the series was released as The Legendary Starfy in North America on June 8, 2009.
+In July 2024, the first three titles were officially released via the Nintendo Classics service.

+The series focuses on Starfy, an anthropomorphic starfish and the prince of Pufftop Palace, who must explore the underneaths of the ocean to save the world from various threats alongsides his friends and family.
+The first three games focus on Starfy's efforts to prevent Ogura from sabotaging the ocean, while the fourth game focuses on Starfy into saving a distant island, and the fifth game follows Starfy who must stop space pirates from abusing power.

 Games

-The following is a list of games released in the series.
-Games predating Taiketsu!
-Daīru Kaizokudan were only released in Japan.
-As a result, there are no English language titles for these games.
-An English language title may be given if any Nintendo division outside Japan elects to localize any of these games or feature any of them in a game from another series.